2021 Botany/Plant Biology Degree Guide

 botany/plant biology degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Specific botany careers may require a certain level of degree attainment or additional certifications beyond that.

-There are various different levels of botany degrees.
+Botany degree levels vary.
 Botany/Plant Biology programs offered by schools range from a associate's to a research/scholarship based doctorate, which is the highest botany degree you can get.
 The time it takes to complete a botany degree varies depending on the program.

 |Degree||Credit Requirements||Typical Program Length|